EveryoneProgram/EveryoneProgram-hugo/content/index.md

 self-paced tutorials.
 You move as fast or as slowly as you feel comfortable.
 If you get stuck or have questions, we have coaches to help.

+Meetings are held in either Crested Butte or Gunnison, Colorado.

 Practice Before Theory
 ----------------------